geraldkembellec/test/README.md

 - The [**OSDS**](https://osds.openlinksw.com/) plugin for enhanced reading in Web browser
 - The [**Z39.88**](https://www.niso.org/publications/z3988-2004-r2010) OpenURL protocol with [**COinS**](https://en.wikipedia.org/wiki/COinS) (context object in span) for bibliographic compatibility with **Zotero**
 - The [W3C validator](https://validator.w3.org/) to check.
+- The [schema.org validator](https://validator.schema.org/) to check the quality of the semantic relationships integrated into the page.

 ## Gestion éditoriale d'une page html érudite ou scientifique
 ### Objectif :